WDI-SEA/notes/06-ruby-rails/rails-intro/readme.md

 This HTML is then sent to the user's web browser to be rendered.

-##Pasing data from controllers to views
+##Passing data from controllers to views

 **Inside a controller action**